akirak/flake-templates/README.md

 `devShells.*`), but I may add further instructions for production builds in the future.

+I use these templates on NixOS, so they don't assume any non-Nix dependencies.
+They should work on any platform.
+Basically, each template contains:

+- A programming language implementation (compiler and build system)
+- A language server

+Most of the modern programming languages provide a scaffolding command (typically as `new`/`init` sub-command), so most of my templates are minimalist.
+They also don't contain DevOps things (e.g. CI, non-default formatting and linting, and other conformance-related settings), as such settings can be opinionated.

 For maintaining a complex flake configuration, I would suggest use of [flake-parts](https://github.com/hercules-ci/flake-parts/) instead.